 We also recommend that you consult our latest range of Nova sound level meters and, in particular, our Model 45 (Class 1) and 46 (Class 2) which are the premium instruments of this range and suitable for boundary and environmental noise measurements.

 This is crucial on a busy site as ‘over protection’ can isolate workers who may not be able to hear alarms or communicate effectively.
 Being badly injured by moving plant or objects because you can’t hear what is happening (or warnings from colleagues) is something that can easily be avoided.
 Monitoring their noise levels giving an overall exposure at the end of each working day.
 The NoiseBadge system is also very useful in almost all Noise at Work applications, especially as it is so small that it does not interfere with work patterns.

 We have produced a short Guide for Employers entitled: '5 Steps to Controlling Workplace Noise'.
 The document looks at the various duties under the Control of Noise Regulations (2005).
-You can download a free copy by clicking on the link.
+You can Download your FREE Guide here.

 Noise assessments or environmental noise monitoring can be undertaken at many levels from a simple ‘spot check’ measurement (to determine if there is the likelihood of a problem) to a continuous monitoring system (to ensure continued compliance with local authority recommendations).
 An excellent instrument for both Industrial noise and environmental noise applications is the Pulsar Quantifier range of sound level meters, which is used on many UK sites to measure construction noise.
 Another instrument which may be of interest to safety professionals is the new Pulsar Nova, the premium sound level meter from this latest range which is particularly suited for Environmental noise assessments.